SwedbankPay/swedbank-pay-design-guide-jekyll-theme/checkout/features/recurring-payments.md

 *   When initiating a `Purchase` payment order, you need to make sure that the field `generateRecurrenceToken` is set to `true`.
-This recurrence token will stored in the [authorization transaction][transaction] sub-resource on the underlying payment resource.
+This recurrence token will stored in the authorization transaction sub-resource on the underlying payment resource.
 *   When initiating a `Verify` payment order, a recurrence token will be generated automatically.
-This recurrence token is stored in the [verification][verification-transaction]  sub-resource on the underlying payment resource.
+This recurrence token is stored in the verification  sub-resource on the underlying payment resource.

-You can view the current payment resource, containg the recurrence token and other payment instrument properties, by [expanding the sub-resource][expanding] [`currentpayment`][current-payment] when doing a `GET` request on the `paymentorders` resource.
+You can view the current payment resource, containg the recurrence token and other payment instrument properties, by expanding the sub-resource [`currentpayment`][current-payment] when doing a `GET` request on the `paymentorders` resource.